 Poetry for the Common Good

 Students will understand that you find poetry everywhere: lyrics to songs, commercials and rap.
-They will also realize that philanthropic themes are often found in poetry.
-Students will write poems with philanthropic themes.
-Sharing their poems is considered an act of philanthropy.
+They will also realize that themes of giving are often found in poetry.
+Students will write poems with giving themes.
+Sharing their poems is considered an act of generosity.
 Students may share their work as they build a relationship with someone who is living in a retirement home.

 The learner will:

 - define “poetry.”

 - define “philanthropy” as giving time, talent, or treasure for the common good.

 - identify elements of poetry in musical lyrics, printed materials, commercials and rap songs.

 - student copies of the handout Forms for Poetic Reflection